 Trial period

 Usually, a trial period can only be set at the beginning of the employment relationship.
 However, if the employee’s role or duties change substantially during a non-fixed term employment contract, a new trial period can be set when the employee starts in the new role.

 If a long time has passed since the previous employment contract between the parties, a trial period can be included in the new employment contract.
-So, as a rule, a trial period cannot be included in each consecutive fixed-term contract, except when the employee’s duties change substantially under the new employment contract.
+So, as a rule, a trial period cannot be included in each successive fixed-term contract, except when the employee’s duties change substantially under the new employment contract.

-The parties usually agree on a trial period when they enter the employment contract.
-The maximum length of a trial period is six months.
 The employer has the right to extend the trial period if the employee is absent from work during the trial period due to disability or family leave.
 The employer must notify the employee that the trial period has been extended before the trial period ends.
-In fixed-term employment contracts, the maximum length of the trial period is six months, and it may not, even if extended, exceed half of the duration of the employment contract.

 Some collective agreements include trial period provisions.
 The employee may not be aware of the content of the collective agreement.
 When concluding the employment contract, the employer must notify the employee if the trial period provision of the collective agreement is applied.
 If the employer fails to comply with this obligation, a trial period based on a collective agreement may not be applied to the employment contract.